Sachin saab, Dil kyu na maange more?

 Ever since I gained senses in mid-eighties, no person other than Sachin Tendulkar has ruled my mind, soul and emotions in such a way that many people at different times thought either I was some runaway maniac from a mental asylum or simply an unfortunate one with an under-developed brain!

-I remember I was in Class XII when in an ‘All Boys’ party, everyone was asked to write the name of a personality whose poster he wanted to put in his bathroom.
+I remember I was in Class XII when in an ‘All Boys’ party, everyone was asked to write the name of a personality whose poster one wanted to put in one`s bathroom.
 The common names that came out of that exercise were those of Pamela Anderson, Cindy Crawford, Anna Kournikova and even Mamta Kulkarni (Ugggh!) but the answer that stood out and unarguably attracted the most ridicule was mine!

 No prizes for guessing, yes, I opted for Sachin Tendulkar’s poster in my bathroom!

 And that was not just one of the instances; my craziness for Tendulkar during childhood includes imitating his cropped haircut, his Michael Jackson style of adjusting his guard whenever and wherever I played, looking to skies whenever I scored a boundary (I always knew scoring a century was beyond my capabilities!).
 I even went to great lengths for clicking hundreds of pictures outside his restaurant ‘Tendulkar’s’ in Mumbai, writing ‘MRF’- his trademark bat logo on my bat with a permanent marker and many more wild things that made me a self-proclaimed number-one Tendulkar fan!

 But is it my fault that I am crazy for Tendulkar?